-In the present paper we consider the effects of local and non-local contributions to self-energy in several metallic magnets.
-We consider magnets, belonging to different classes, but all having extended van Hove singularities close to the Fermi level.
+In the present paper, we consider the effects of local and non-local contributions to self-energy in several metallic magnets.
+We consider magnets belonging to different classes, but all having extended van Hove singularities close to the Fermi level.
 In particular, we investigate the effects of the self-energy in strong magnet ($\alpha$-iron), half metal (CrO$_2$), van der Waals magnet CrTe$_2$, and altermagnet CrSb.
 We show that the effects of the local self-energy are pronounced only very near half filling (which is the case of CrTe$_2$ and CrSb), while the non-local self-energy effects are pronounced for systems further away from half filling (i.e., for iron and CrO$_2$).
-In combination, in all considered systems, these two effects yield splitting of the electronic spectrum near the van Hove singularity, which is strikingly qualitatively similar to that obtained within the DFT calculation in the ferromagnetic phase, although the obtained bands do not possess certain spin orientation.
+In combination, in all considered systems, these two effects yield splitting of the electronic spectrum near the van Hove singularity, which is strikingly qualitatively similar to that obtained within the DFT calculation in the ferromagnetic phase, although the obtained bands do not possess a certain spin orientation.

-To describe the effect of local correlations we use the standard DFT+DMFT approach \cite{DMFT_rev,anisimov1997,LK1998,DFTplusDMFT}.
-The non-local self-energy effects can be described within the multi-orbital systems the ab initio dynamic vertex approximation (D$\Gamma$A) \cite{AbInitioDGA0,AbinitioDGA,AbinitioDGA1}, which is an extension of the earlier proposed single-band D$\Gamma$A \cite{DGA,DGA1}.
+To describe the effect of local correlations, we use the standard DFT+DMFT approach \cite{DMFT_rev,anisimov1997,LK1998,DFTplusDMFT}.
+The non-local self-energy effects in the multi-orbital systems can be described within the ab initio dynamic vertex approximation (D$\Gamma$A) \cite{AbInitioDGA0,AbinitioDGA,AbinitioDGA1}, which is an extension of the previously proposed single-band D$\Gamma$A \cite{DGA,DGA1,DGA2}.
 The multi-orbital approach, however, was previously derived for SU(2) symmetry of Hund interaction, the consideration of which is rather computationally time-consuming.
 We therefore consider its formulation and implementation for Ising symmetry of Hund interaction, which is obtained with the help of the recently proposed unambiguous fluctuation decomposition of the self-energy \cite{Krien}.

 {\it General formalism}.
 We consider the DFT+DMFT approach with the tight-binding multi-orbital Hubbard model